Income tax - Rental income (unfurnished rental)

 Online Declaration

-You must provide details of the calculation of net real estate income online on your personal space of the site imp.govt.fr.
+You must enter the details of the calculation of net property income online in your personal space on the site impots.gouv.fr.

 Paper Declaration

-You must complete the special form 2044 if you are in one of the following cases:
+You must fill out the special form n°2044 if you are in one of the following cases:

 - You own at least one building for which a special plan applies (for example, historic monument)

-- You opted for the deduction with theamortisation new housing (e.g. Borloo new device)
+- You chose the deduction with thedepreciation new dwellings (e.g. new Borloo device)

-- You have a specific deduction for Intermediate Scellier or ZRR Scellier
+- You benefit from a specific deduction for intermediate stellar or ZRR stellar devices

-- You own property in naked-property leased by theusufruitier and for which you have incurred expenses
+- You own a property in bare-ownership rented out by theusufructuary and for which you have incurred charges

-- You hold shares in a civil real estate investment business (CITS) for which you have opted for depreciation
+- You own shares of a civilian real estate investment business (CREPS) for which you have opted for capital cost allowance

-To complete your tax return, you can review the following documents:
+To file your tax return, you can consult the following documents:

-- Explanatory note to the property income tax return (form 2044)
+- Explanatory note to the property tax return (form #2044)

 Who can help me?